Raja Ampat Liveaboard Diving: The Ultimate Underwater Expedition

 Raja Ampat Central: Batanta

 Batanta, while smaller compared to its counterparts, is known for its muck diving sites, providing a unique opportunity for macro enthusiasts.
-But don't get fooled as large marine life are teeming everywhere
+But don't get fooled as large marine life is teeming everywhere.

 - Happy Ending: With a gentle slope and sandy bottom, divers can find a diverse array of critters, including nudibranchs, ghost pipefish, and more.